Stian Rasch

 Stian Rasch (born 10 March 1987) is a Norwegian footballer who played as a midfielder.

 Career

 He started his youth career in Asker before joining Lyn.
 He was in the first-team squad for two seasons, but never got to play in Tippeligaen.
 Having been loaned back to Asker in 2006, he joined Hønefoss ahead of the 2007 season.
 Another spell in Asker followed, then Strømmen before joining Mjøndalen in 2014.
-When they won promotion, Rasch could then finally make his debut on the highest tier in 2015.
+When they won promotion, Rasch could then finally make his debut on the highest tier in the 2015 Eliteserien.

 Following two more years in Strømmen he joined fifth-tier Heggedal IL.